undrash/next-codehooks-socket/README.md

-## NextJS Codehooks Socket Example Dev Setup
+## NextJS + Codehooks + Socket - Example Dev Setup with Live Reload

 Please check out the commit history for the steps taken to get this example up and running.